Tiffany Evans: 2020–present: Jawan x Tiffany

 In summer 2020, Evans formed an R&B duo with Jawan Harris called Jawan x Tiffany.
 On October 23, 2020, they released their first single "Finally".
 In an interview with Rated R&B, Evans shared the inspiration behind the song.
 “It was based on the idea of love and where we were in our relationship when we actually first met," she explained.
 A video, directed by Sean Bankhead, was debuted in February 2021.

-Personal life

-Evans has two daughters, Adalia Henderson and Chaden.
-In 2018, Evans answered a fan's tweet asking if she was still married by stating she and her ex-husband are going through a divorce.